MD-ARMAN-Shanto/Problem-Solving/575-distribute-candies/NOTES.md

+1. length is even so take the half of the list
+2.  take the unique value from list using set
-1. return the length of set of candy type because set give the unique value of list
+3.  return the length of slice value of new list